dd-harp/ramp.micro/README.md

 The physiological state then changes, and the mosquitoes must find a different resource.
 In searching for resources, the wind speed and direction are major concerns that could affect mosquito searching efficiency and the distance traveled during a single flight.
 Mosquito movement and mosquito population dynamics are thus determined by wind, behavior, and the distribution of resources.
-Mosquitoes are moving among resource point sets distributed on landscapes, so while *diffusion* and *advection* might seem to be reasonable ways of understanding movement, the underlying mathematics are basically wrong.
+Mosquitoes are moving among resource point sets distributed on landscapes, so while *diffusion* and *advection* might seem to be reasonable ways of understanding movement (for example, see Lutambi ML, *et al*, 2013)^[Lutambi ML, *et al.* (2013).
+Mathematical modelling of mosquito dispersal in a heterogeneous environment.
+Mathematical Biosciences 241:198-216, https://doi.org/10.1016/j.mbs.2012.11.013], the underlying mathematics governing aggregate movement patterns of mosquito populations are related to something else.
-This is not to say that such models are not *useful,* but that we might learn something new by describing and analyzing mosquito movement in models that are highly realistic.
+This is not to say that diffusion-based models are not *useful,* but that we might learn something new by describing and analyzing mosquito movement in models that are highly realistic.
 *Spatial Dynamics of Malaria Transmission,* for example, introduces a model for mosquito spatial ecology that is motivated by the ideas of *search* and heterogeneous resource availability (Wu SL, *et al.*, 2023)^[Wu SL, *et al.* (2023) Spatial dynamics of malaria transmission.
 PLoS Comput Biol 19(6): e1010684. https://doi.org/10.1371/journal.pcbi.1010684].